PatWie/cuda-design-patterns/README.md

 - It is time-consuming and not worthwhile to concern yourself with index calculations.
 When writing CUDA code, you usually have many other vital things to ponder.
 - Each additional character increases the hit rate for a bug!
 - **I'm sick and tired of manually typing the indices.**
-- They can have a positive impact on the number of used registers.
+- NdArray can have a positive impact on the number of used registers.

 **Cons:**

 - The compiler might not be able to optimize the `NdArray` overhead "away".
-- They can have a negative impact on the number of used registers.
+- NdArray can have a negative impact on the number of used registers.

 ## CMake Setup